broofa/thrustcurve-db/README.md

 This module is a rebundling of the rocket motor data available on John Coker's [thrustcurve.org](https://thrustcurve.org) website ("TC").
 The dataset includes data for all motors in the [ThrustCurve API](https://www.thrustcurve.org/info/api.html) ("search" endpoint), and is a field-by-field translation of what is found in the "search" endpoint, with the following changes:
 * Motor "availability" is exposed as the `discontinued` field (see https://github.com/JohnCoker/thrustcurve3/issues/35)
-* Where available, thrust curve data (from the 'download' endpoint) is included as a `samples` array.
+* Where available, thrust curve data (from the "download" endpoint) is included as a `samples` array.
 These are normalized to always have `[0, 0]` as the first data point.
-In cases where a motor has more than one thrust sample file the first "cert"(ified) file found is used, otherwise the samples are from whichever file the API returned first.
-(This typically isn't an issue since most thrust curves are very similar, but there are some cases where they differ significantly).
+In cases where more than one sample file is available for a motor, the first "cert"(ified) file found is used.
+Otherwise the samples are from whichever file the API return first.

 **License & Support**